 Making changes to heal the hole in the ozone layer that developed over Antarctica in the 1980s is one of the great achievements of the past quarter-century.
 Humans paid attention to the growing threat of chlorofluorocarbons (CFCs), responded with global policy, and the ozone layer has partially recovered.
-But American household and commercial cleaning product companies have embraced another greenhouse gas as an aerosol propellant, hydrofluorocarbon 152A, that accelerates global warming.
+But American household and commercial cleaning product companies have embraced another greenhouse gas as an aerosol propellant, hydrofluorocarbon 152A, which accelerates global warming.

-Almost 300 products sold to consumers in the United States contain hydrofluorocarbons (HFCs) despite a recent global treaty to ban the substance.
+A variety of products sold to consumers in the United States contain hydrofluorocarbons (HFCs) despite a recent global treaty to ban the substance.
 A “super greenhouse gas,” HFC 152A represents a growing threat to the planet’s climate.

 Since the Montreal Protocol, a United Nations treaty that banned ozone-depleting CFCs and dozens of other ozone-depleting chemicals in 1987, the ozone hole — which is really an area of ozone centered over the south pole that becomes too thin to reflect the sun’s radiation — has stabilized.
 The depleted region of ozone reached its peak in 2006 at 27-million kilometers.
 Although CFCs are still detected, the Montreal Protocol has been largely effective at stopping the advance of ozone thinning.